cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 The two dry runs need funded seeds because a quote and a signed transaction both depend on a real balance, but neither spends anything. `SPEND=true` is what lets the two that do spend past their guard.

-Still uncovered, both because the screens behind them carry no keys yet: renaming a wallet and deleting one.

 ## Adding a test for your feature